icinganalysis/icinganalysis.github.io/content/sweep.md

 There are 41 swept airfoil cases in the IceVal database [^2].

-LEWICE analysis for these cases tends to produce ice shapes that are consistently too small compared to experiment.

-Empirically derived adjustments to the inputs to LEWICE are discussed that improve the ice shape match by some measures.

-The analysis of ice shapes on swept wing is an area of ongoing research.

-## Introduction

 The quote at the top from Wilder briefly describes the the empirically based analytical method he described in [^1].
 However, it is not directly applicable to airfoils other than the ones he considered,